 Budapest International Foto Awards Gold and Bronze winning images, Ukrainian refugee crisis along the U.S.-Mexico border (2022)

 An AI-AP American Photography 38 Chosen Winner, Amazon Tijuana (2021)

 Selected to attend the Thompson Reuters Foundation-United Nations Sustainable Development in a Changing Climate for Journalism program (2015)

 Chosen as a Poynter Institute Visual Journalism Fellow (2011)

-Finalist for U.S. Department of State's J. William Fulbright Fellowship for Journalism (2010)
+Finalist for U.S. Department of State's J. William Fulbright Scholastic Fellowship in Journalism (2010)

 Selected to attend Western Kentucky University's Mountain Workshops (2010)

 'The Biggest Leap' award recipient at 61st Missouri Photo Workshop (2009)